 Consciously working to live a more value-centric, purposeful life will bring you a sense of self-respect and self-worth unlike anything you otherwise could ever know.

-I used to fight SSA and sex addiction in surpressing the urge and hating myself if I failed.
+I used to fight SSA and sex addiction in suppressing the urge and hating myself if I failed.
 During the JiM weekend I learned to accept myself and love myself as I am.
-I have experienced that this is a far better basis to come to terms with my SSA, which is still a part of me, but does not dominate me any more.
+I have experienced that this is a far better basis to come to terms with my SSA, which is still a part of me, but does not dominate me anymore.

 The biggest thing I got out of Journey into Manhood was learning how to love and value myself, just as I am.
 Through my emotional healing work, I was able to let go of the shame and self-hatred that had been weighing me down for years, and this allowed me to let true joy and peace into my heart.

 I have learned that I have to love myself in my own skin.
 It has taken JiM and some local friendships and others who have been through my same experiences to help me to come out of my shell and experience life.
 Therapy and our local MANS chapter helped me get there.